-The Wharton One School Group, comprising of students and administrators from the Graduate and Undergraduate Divisions, Wharton Computing, and Wharton’s Operations group, established the policies for the use of Group Study Rooms in Huntsman Hall.
+The Wharton One School Group, comprising students and administrators from the Graduate and Undergraduate Divisions, Wharton Computing, and Wharton’s Operations group, established the policies for using Group Study Rooms (GSRs) in Huntsman Hall.
 The students and staff who worked on the project hope that these policies make it easy for everyone to use the Group Study Rooms and manage the allocation of unused rooms more efficiently.

 About the Group Study Rooms (GSRs):

-- NOTE: Students from other schools at Penn who are taking a Wharton class are not able to reserve GSRs in Huntsman Hall.
-However, GSRs, as well as multi-media rooms, café study booths, and seminar rooms can be reserved at Van Pelt Library with a Pennkey (click here for more information).
+NOTE: Students from other schools at Penn taking a Wharton class cannot reserve GSRs in Huntsman Hall.
+However, GSRs, multi-media rooms, café study booths, and seminar rooms can be reserved at Van Pelt Library with a Pennkey (click here for more information).

 For Group Use Only